biggerpicturestudio/alfred-v1-docs/content/installation.md

 metaDescription: "This is the meta description"
 ---

-# Requirements in your developer’s environment
+# Requirements in your development environment
 Alfred is built on top of Laravel framework (v.
 6.0 LTS) and AngularJS.
 For Laravel you need to have Nginx/Apache, PHP 7.4, MySQL database (can be MariaDB).